 NOTE: Your vision board might include plans for travel, further education, career aspirations, positive affirmations, or anything that you would like for yourself in the future.

 Have you heard of the law of attraction?
-The principle behind the law of attraction is that when we focus our minds and energy strongly on something, we can will it into reality.
+The principle behind the law of attraction is that when we focus our minds and energy strongly on something, we can bring it into reality.
 The law of attraction harnesses our power to visualize a goal and then make it materialize in the real world.
 Read more on the thesis behind it here!
 Creating a vision board uses the law of attraction, working to make your goals a reality.

 Why is a Vision Board Important?